 Does getting rejected for a credit card hurt my credit?

-A credit card pre-approval rejection doesn’t hurt your credit since pre-approvals typically involve a soft credit check.
+It depends on the specifics of how you are rejected.
+A credit card preapproval rejection typically doesn’t hurt your credit since preapprovals usually involve a soft credit check.
 However, if you move forward with a credit card application that involves a hard credit inquiry, your credit score might temporarily drop, regardless of whether you were approved or denied.

 Are credit card approval odds accurate?

-Generally, credit card approval odds calculators offer guidance toward credit cards with good approval odds.
-However, they don’t provide a 100% guarantee that you’ll be approved.
-There have been reported cases of tools claiming that a consumer has high approval odds with a card, only to get denied upon applying.
+Generally, credit card approval odds calculators don’t provide a 100% guarantee that you’ll be approved.
+There have been reported cases of tools claiming that a consumer has high approval odds for a card, only to get denied upon applying.
 The card issuer is the only entity that can accurately say whether you’re approved for a credit card.

 How can I improve my credit card approval odds?